BBC Sport's team-by-team guide to the inaugural Pro14, Conference A

 Previous position: Losing play-off semi-finalists

-Players in: Cory Allen (Cardiff Blues), James Hook (Gloucester), Brian Mujati (Sale Sharks).
+Players in: Cory Allen (Cardiff Blues), James Hook (Gloucester), Guy Mercer (Bath).

 Players out: Tyler Ardron, Joe Bearman, Tom Grabham, Josh Matavesi, Jonathan Spratt, Dan Suter, Sam Underhill.